 - Giving you other drugs

 If these steps don’t return your baby’s heart rate to normal, you may need to deliver him right away.
-If your cervix is completely open, your doctor may use a tool called forceps or a special vacuum to pull the baby out instead of waiting for your contractions to push him out.
+If your cervix is completely open, your doctor may use a tool called forceps or a special vacuum to assist your efforts to push the baby out.
 Otherwise, you’ll have the baby by C-section.